Checkmate9JA/brokeronetwo/DEPLOYMENT.md

 2. **Authentication errors**
    - **Solution**: Check that auth users were created in Supabase dashboard
-   - Verify environment variables are correct
+   - Verify `.env.local` file exists and has correct values

 3. **RLS policy errors**
    - **Solution**: Ensure RLS policies were created in the correct order